ilmente/vue-class/docs/03-state-management-and-application-data-flow.md

 theme: default
 ---

-# State management & data flow
+# State management & application data flow

 From local state management using data, to application state management using Vuex store.